Types of Infectious Disease

 - Fungal infections – There are roughly 300 types of fungi known to cause infectious diseases.
 Commonly occurring fungal infections include ringworm, pneumocystis pneumonia, blastomycosis, and histoplasmosis.
 Localized fungal infections (such as toenail fungus) also occur frequently in the United States.

 - Joint infections - Bacterial joint inflammation, or bacterial/septic arthritis, most frequently affects the knee joint.
 Most cases are caused by the bacterium Staphylococcus aureus (staph), although viral or fungal infections can also cause joint infections.

 - Tropical diseases – Experienced largely by the world’s poorest populations, the most common tropical diseases include elephantiasis (lymphatic filariasis), river blindness (onchocerciasis), snail fever (schistosomiasis or bilharzia), and trachoma.

 - Parasitic infections – The majority of parasitic infections affect countries in the tropics and subtropics, but these infections also occur in the United States.
 Prevalent parasitic infections include malaria, Chagas disease, and toxocariasis.

 - Viral infections – Like bacteria, viruses can cause many different infectious diseases.
 The common cold develops from a virus, as does more complex diseases like the flu, mononucleosis, smallpox, and HIV/AIDS.

-Led by experienced physicians who utilize the latest advances in medical technology, Tampa General Hospital provides individualized treatment for a full range of infectious disease types.
+Led by experienced physicians who utilize the latest advances in medical technology, Tampa General Hospital provides individualized immunizations and treatment for a full range of infectious disease types.
 Please use our PhysicianFinder to identify an infectious disease specialist.